 The below infographic on the difference between burette and pipette shows all these differences in tabular form.

-• Release mechanisms are different in pipettes and burettes; burettes have a stop cock at the bottom while a pipette has a dropper like system that releases liquid in desired amount by lessening the vacuum.
+Both burettes and pipettes are analytical tools.
+However, the key difference between burette and pipette is in the release mechanism.
+Hence, burettes have a stopcock at the bottom while a pipette has a dropper like a system that releases liquid in the desired amount by lessening the vacuum.